 - Greek yogurt: 2% fat and higher is the best.
 Yogurt replaces some of the cream cheese and heavy cream making cheesecake lighter.

-- Strawberries: Fresh or frozen work.
+- Strawberries: It is important to use fresh strawberries for strawberry feta salad.
+But for cake fresh or frozen work.
 If using frozen berries, thaw them but don’t drain.

 - Maple syrup: We are using only 3/4 cup as a sweetener.
 Liquid honey works.